What is Available To Promise (ATP)? – Formula & Examples

 The difference between the backlogs and MPSs of all future periods is also subtracted.
 This calculation is continued until production exceeds the backlog.

-Cumulative ATP without look ahead
+Cumulative ATP without Look Ahead

 It is the sum of ATP in the previous period and the MPS minus the considered backlog.
 It will not be accurate if customer demand changes in the future.